 Oh flip, sorry about that!!

-You know I'm reminded of a stand up comedian (I want to say Lee Evans) who said how everyone loves their local butcher, he's always a friendly, trustworthy individual and people will stand and chat while ordering their food... even though moments before he was probably taking great pleasure in butchering up an animal and you've stood there talking to him with blood down his apron.
-This, again from Banx, just reminded me of that...
+You know I'm reminded of a stand up comedian (I want to say Lee Evans) who said how everyone loves their local butcher, he's always a friendly, trustworthy individual and people will stand and chat while ordering their food.
+This happens despite moments before he was probably taking great pleasure in butchering up an animal and you've stood there talking to him with blood down his apron.
+This from Banx just reminded me of that.

 So we're heading towards the rear of the comic and things surely have to return to normal sooner or later?
-But Uncle Pigg's on holiday, Oink! is falling apart, with a big red splodge all over the Harry the Head strip (jam apparently) and even Hadrian Vile's diary being printed in full but upside down!
+But Uncle Pigg's on holiday, Oink! is falling apart, with a big red splodge all over the Harry the Head strip (jam apparently) and even Hadrian Vile's diary has been printed upside down!
 We need reinforcements, a man on the inside.
-And if not a man, a dark smelly poop will do:
+If not a man, a dark smelly poop will do:

 This was the character I mentioned last time, a regular and fan favourite who'd never actually get his own strip.
-Percy Plop may have been about since day 1 for all we know, but this was the first time we'd been told his name which made him stand out from all the other little sh... helpers.
+Percy Plop may have been around since day one for all we know, but this was the first time we'd been told his name which made him stand out from all the other little sh-, erm, helpers.
 Percy would become Uncle Pigg's own personal assistant and I even took on the name myself on Facebook a few years back.